gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Or you either, Miz Roo," he added to Maddy.
 "I'm sorry, truly I am, but—hey!"

-Abright glow appeared under his shirt.
+A bright glow appeared under his shirt.
 "Gotcha," Sindy croaked in a dry voice.

 For the first time Gumption saw fear on the tiger's face,